eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 Subscriber profiles
 -------------------

-Subscriber profiles allow declaring :ref:`Subscriber configuration <pubsubconfiguration>` from an XML file.
+Subscriber profiles allow declaring :ref:`dds_layer_subscriber_dataReaderQos` from an XML file.
 The attribute ``profile_name`` is the name that the ``Domain`` associates to the profile to load it as shown in :ref:`loadingapplyingprofiles`.